-British Council’s first representative arrives in Rangoon and establishes office at 55 University Avenue.
+British Council’s first representative arrives in Yangon and establishes office at 55 University Avenue.

 British Council opens new premises at Rander House accommodating a Library, Reading Room, Classrooms and combined Lecture Hall and Cinema.

 First branch library established at Moulmein Municipal Library.
 Further branch libraries follow in Taunggyi and Mandalay.

 British Council stops operations along with all other foreign cultural organisations.

 British Council re-established as the Cultural Section of the British Embassy.

 British Council opens the Teaching Centre in Yangon.

 British Council opens in Mandalay.

 Together with the Embassy, the British Council helps establish the Millennium Centre network.